Bio

 Personal

 Outside of my teaching and research, I pursue a number of other interests.
-These include cycling, rock climbing, playing the violin (and fiddling), and reading.
+These include cycling, rock climbing, playing the violin (and fiddling).
 I also have a lay interest in philosophy, most recently Thomistic metaphysics and theories of mind.
 I am married and have four children, Pippin, Scout, Roo, and Teddy.
 I am a member of Blessed Sacrament Catholic Church in Harrisonburg and I am the faculty sponsor for the JMU Catholic Campus Ministry.